Mariko Tamaki

 Mariko Tamaki (born 1975) is a Canadian artist and writer.
-She is known for her graphic novels Skim, Emiko Superstar, and This One Summer.
+She is known for her graphic novels Laura Dean Keeps Breaking Up With Me, Skim, Emiko Superstar, and This One Summer.
 In 2016, she began writing for both Marvel and DC Comics.
 She has twice been named a runner-up for the Michael L. Printz Award.

 Early life

-Mariko Tamaki was born in Toronto, Ontario.
-She is of Japanese and Jewish descent.
+Mariko Tamaki was born in Toronto, Ontario, to a Jewish-Canadian mother and a Japanese Canadian father.

-Mariko attended Havergal College, an all girls' secondary school.
+Tamaki attended Havergal College, an all girls' secondary school.
 She studied English literature at McGill University, graduating in 1994.

 Career

 Tamaki has worked as a writer and performance artist in Toronto, including with Keith Cole's Cheap Queers and in the performance group Pretty Porky & Pissed Off with Joanne Huffa, Allyson Mitchell, Abi Slone, Tracy Tidgwell, and Zoe Whittall.

 Tamaki published the novel Cover Me in 2000.
 Told in a series of flashbacks, it is about a depressed teenager dealing with self-harm and feeling like an outsider in school.